iconify/website/README.md

 ## Links

-Links in markdown syntax must be links to .md files, not URLs.
+Links in the markdown syntax must be links to .md files, not URLs.
 Vitepress will clean them up and point to correct URL.

-In Vitepress markdown can include HTML code.
+In Vitepress, markdown can include HTML code.
 Links in HTML code are not parsed, so they must link to correct URL, not md file.

 ## Licence